vordgi/nimpl-i18n/README.md

 [![npm version](https://badge.fury.io/js/next-translation.svg)](https://badge.fury.io/js/next-translation)

-Next Translation is an internationalization library for React.js with an enabled server component (especially for Next.js App Router).
+Next Translation is an internationalization library for Next.js App Router.

 ## Why one more library?
 Server components are an experimental feature of React, and currently translation libraries are poorly optimized for them.
 If supported, disable Next.js static optimization.